10 Organic Soils

 6. High shrinkage potential.
 The soils shrink markedly upon drying, and lose organic matter due to oxidation.
 Consequently, following drainage, the classification may change.

 7. High total available water capacity.
-While total available water capacity is high, plant-available water capacity may only be moderate due to limits in rooting depth (anoxic conditions, species-specific limitations).
+While total available water capacity is high, plant-available water capacity may only be moderate, due to limits in rooting depth (anoxic conditions, species-specific limitations).

-Summary of Organic Soils Hierarchy
+10.5 Summary of Organic Soils Hierarchy

-Table 12.1: Organic Soils
+Table 10.1: Organic Soils

 Code Group Subgroup Example Series

-OL Litter Buried-podzol pt.
-Waitutu
+OL Litter Buried-podzol Waitutu

 Buried-gleyed -

-Orthic pt.
-Waipoua
+Orthic Waipoua

 OF Fibric Sphagnic Kaherekoau

-Acid pt.
-Rukuhia
+Acid Rukuhia

-Mellow pt.
-Otanomomo
+Mellow Otanomomo

-OM Mesic Acid Otautau
+Acid Otautau

 Mellow Kaipaki

-OH Humic Acid Ardmore
+Acid Ardmore

 Mellow Pukehina

-Key to Groups of Organic Soils
+10.6 Key to Groups of Organic Soils

 OL

-Organic Soils that occur entirely in partly or fully decomposed forest litter and that are not almost continually saturated in the natural state (F and H horizons).
+Organic Soils that occur entirely in partly or fully decomposed forest litter and are not almost continually saturated in the natural state (F and H horizons).

 LITTER ORGANIC SOILS